petitpandarouge/ObsidianScripts/obsinflate/vaults/user-plugins/How to debug.md

 ![[Pasted image 20240919161141.png]]

 - Hit `Enter` to execute it.
-You'll see the code being hit :
+You'll see the code being hit.

 ![[Pasted image 20240919161309.png]]